VirtXpro/virtxpro/README.md

 #### How easy is it to apply?

 It is extremely user friendly and includes a wide array of specific projects to choose from.
 Each VirtXpro virtual internship is equipped with modules, instructions, and resources to complete each task to guide each intern through their specific internship.
-Each internship is self-paced to gain practical skills and experience.
-This experience will allow you to solve real client issues and find solutions.
+Each experience is self-paced to gain practical skills that will allow you to solve real client issues and find solutions.

 #### Unpaid AND Remote - Not sure if VirtXpro is for you?